Random commuting matrices: Notation

-\bs \bs \bs {\bf Acknowledgement.} This work was done while the author was visiting the Department of Mathematics at the University of California at Berkeley.
+\bs \bs \bs {\bf Acknowledgements.} This work was done while the author was visiting the Department of Mathematics at the University of California at Berkeley.
 The author would like to thank the Department for its hospitality.
+The author would also like to thank the anonymous referee for many helpful suggestions that improved the readability of the paper.